-- An Individual healthcare plan will be written which includes the arrangements the school will make to control exposure to allergens; - Regular training is provided to staff on what anaphylaxis is and the action to be taken in the event of a pupil having an anaphylactic reaction.

-- The Appointed Person will inform parents that it is their responsibility to provide auto-injectors to the school.
-Those pupils are encouraged to securely carry one of the auto-injectors on their person at all times and the other one is to be kept in the unlocked Medication cupboard in the School's Thorp reception which is always readily accessible and staffed.
-The parents will be notified when the spare adrenaline auto-injector and any other prescribed medication is due to expire. - Those pupils with allergies who have been prescribed emergency medication are highlighted on SIMS and relevant staff are made aware - 'spare' adrenaline auto-injectors (AAI) (Human Medicines (Amendment) Regulations 2017) are kept in the Medication cupboard in the School Office.
+- Parents/carers are requested to complete and sign an Individual Healthcare Plan and an Allergy Action Plan detailing the allergens and any specific care - Regular training is provided to staff on what anaphylaxis is and the action to be taken in the event of a pupil having an anaphylactic reaction. - The Appointed Person will inform parents that it is their responsibility to provide adrenalin auto-injectors to the school.
+Pupils may securely carry an adrenalin auto-injector on them whilst at school whilst other pupils may request that their adrenalin auto injectors are stored in the unlocked Medication cupboard in the Thorp Office which is always readily accessible and staffed. - Those pupils with allergies who have been prescribed emergency medication are highlighted on SIMS and relevant staff are made aware - 'spare' adrenaline auto-injectors (AAI) (Human Medicines (Amendment) Regulations 2017) are hanging in a labelled 'Yellow Bag' in the Thorp Office.
 Subject to the following provisions, 'spare' AAIs can used in an emergency where a pupil is known to be at risk of anaphylaxis, provided medical authorisation and written parental consent have been obtained as part of the pupil's Healthcare plan, or if a pupil's own prescribed AAI is not immediately available, e.g., because it is broken, out of date, has misfired or been wrongly administered.
 If a pupil is having anaphylaxis but does not have the required medical authorisation and parent consent for a 'spare' AAI to be used, the School should immediately call 999 to seek advice and authorisation to use the 'spare' AAI.